-As at August 31, 2022, the Company's financial instruments are comprised of cash, accounts receivable, accounts payable and accrued liabilities and due to related parties.
-Cash is carried at fair value using a level 1 fair value measurement.
-The carrying value of accounts receivable, accounts payable and accrued liabilities and due to related parties approximate their fair values due to the relatively short periods to maturity of these financial instruments.
+As at August 31, 2023, the Company's financial instruments are comprised of cash, accounts receivable, accounts payable and accrued liabilities, loans payable, lease liabilities and due to related parties.
+The carrying value of cash, accounts receivable, accounts payable and accrued liabilities, loans payable, lease liabilities and due to related parties approximate their fair values due to the relatively short periods to maturity of these financial instruments.